Intel Restructures Key Groups, Navin Shenoy to Leave Company

 Intel announced several changes to its leadership today as it restructured one of its most critical groups and formed two new business units.
 As a result, long-time Intel veteran and one-time CEO candidate Navin Shenoy will leave the chipmaker on July 6 after 26 years with the company.
 In contrast, Chief Architect Raja Koduri will see a promotion to a newly-formed AXG graphics group.

-Pat Gelsinger, who recently passed the 100-day mark as Intel CEO, has restructured the Data Platform Group (DPG), one of the company's largest revenue generators that is responsible for other key segments, like the Data Center Group (DCG).
-The changes see the formation of two new groups: The Datacenter and AI group that will be led by Intel veteran Sandra Rivera, with this new group now being responsible for Xeon CPUs, FPGA, and AI products.
+Pat Gelsinger, who recently passed the 100-day mark as Intel CEO, has restructured the Data Platform Group (DPG), one of the company's largest revenue generators that's responsible for other key segments, like the Data Center Group (DCG).
+The changes see the formation of two new groups.
+Intel veteran Sandra Rivera will lead the Datacenter and AI group, with this new group now being responsible for Xeon CPUs, FPGA, and AI products.
 She previously served as the head of Intel's Human Resources, and before that ran the Network Platforms Group.

 Nick McKeown will helm a new Network and Edge Group that will merge the Network Platforms Group, Internet of Things Group (IOTG) and Connectivity Group into one unit.